 Vanilla Bean Paste

 Never heard of it?
 I didn’t either until I embarked on my vanilla rabbit hole.
 I LOVE vanilla bean paste, and you will, too!!
 Easy to make slightly better with a high powered blender like a Vitamix, but instructions for a Food Processor & standard Blender is included as well.
 Replace 1 for 1 for vanilla extract.
-Uses the entire bean, but creates a vanilla product that is ready immediately (unlike extract).
+Uses the entire bean, and creates a vanilla product that is ready immediately (unlike extract).
 And its like wine- it gets better with age!

 If you love our recipes- check out our divine confections we make on our storefront (we ship!)